tetracorp/knightmare/docs/_posts/2024-09-11-internal-graphics.md

 The main text font for the game, stored as 1-bit 8 x 8 graphics.
 The dots at the top row of each font are not shown, and are presumably included for spacing purposes.
-The "^" has been replaced with a "kg" symbol (same as _Captive_) and the characters "&lt;=&gt;" are arrows and what looks like the top of a skull.
+The "^" has been replaced with a "kg" symbol (same as _Captive_), which is used in the inventory screen.
+The characters "&lt;=&gt;" form an arrow piercing a skull, which are used to replace the name field of dead characters.

 ### $164BE